-You can browse programmes by channels, categories, schedules, most popular or simply search for them.
+You can browse programmes by channels, categories, schedules or most popular, or simply search for them.
 You can also add shows to your Added list (formerly Favourites) so new episodes are easy to access.

 Each update to iPlayer has made it fresher and more intuitive to use.
 A new addition is the Watching feature, which keeps track of what you’ve viewed, so you can start from where you left off or continue on a different device.

 There’s also a five second rewind so you can remember what just happened.

 And, if you’re watching a show live on the TV app or desktop version, but missed the first crucial minutes, you can rewind and start from the top.

 With increasingly high-quality screen resolutions on smartphones and tablets, both standard and high-definition shows on iPlayer look fantastic.
 BBC HD (720p) content is crisp and detailed enough on smartphones, but it looks especially engaging and dynamic on bigger screens.

 We would urge you to play HD whenever you can, though – it looks excellent.

 The BBC also provides accessibility features for the visually impaired or hard of hearing.
 Many programmes will have icons that tell you whether audio description (AD) or sign language (SL) options are available.

 MORE: Best smartphones 2017